tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 - `x-ms-client-application-name` - name of the application that generated this request.
 Service records this value.

 Response headers:
-- `x-ms-request-id` - server generated request ID.
-Can be used to contact Microsoft to investigate a particular request.
+- `x-ms-request-id` - server-generated request ID.
+Can be used to contact Microsoft to investigate a request.

 ## API overview

 The reference data management API is a batch API.
-All operations against this API are http POST operations.
+All operations against this API are HTTP POST operations.
 Each operation accepts a payload.
 The payload is a JSON object.
 This object defines a single property.
 The property key is the name of an operation allowed by the API.
 The operation names are the following:

 * [put](time-series-insights-reference-reference-data-api.md#put-reference-data-items)
 * [patch](time-series-insights-reference-reference-data-api.md#patch-reference-data-items)